BlackGoku36/BG36-tutorials/Armory/src/Mechanism/SaveLoad/SL-2.md

 }
 ```

-We can now save/load our cube location and rotation by parsing/writing to json with key press.

 <blockquote style="border-color: #FF9E1F;">
     <p>
     For now, we will have to reopen the game to let game parse newly overwritten game_save.json.